AllysanderStark/glypticsgenerator/README.md

 Master's Thesis for University of Tartu Software Engineering programme

-Software for 3D scanning of the face of a user and producing a 3D rendering of it in glyptics art style.
+Software for producing a 3D rendering of the user's face in glyptics art style.